 The Leitha Range is home to the good all-rounders.
-Hardly any other wine-growing region has such a variety of wine types as those grown on the 2,878 hectares of vineyards on the western banks of Lake Neusiedl.
+Hardly any other wine-growing region has such a variety of wine types as those grown on the western banks of Lake Neusiedl.
 Leithaberg DAC wines can be red or white, and always display the minerality, dynamic tension and vibrancy that is typical of the region.

 Leithaberg is one of the oldest wine-growing regions in the world.
-It is located on the Burgenland side of the Leitha Range, west of Lake Neusiedl, and has 2,875 hectares under vine.
+It is located on the Burgenland side of the Leitha Range, west of Lake Neusiedl.
 The discovery of grape seeds as burial objects in a Celtic burial mound from the time of the Hallstatt Culture in Zagersdorf (8th century BC) provides some of the oldest evidence of viticulture in Central Europe.
 The vineyards sloping down toward Lake Neusiedl and containing countless almond, cherry and peach trees are characteristic of this area.

 The dry wines all reflect the influence of the soils on the slopes of the Leitha Range, where lime-rich strata are frequently interspersed with acidic, crystalline slate and gneiss.
 The shell limestone – around 15 million years old – lends the wines a slightly salty note and an elegant character, while the slate imparts the desired tension and backbone.
 In terms of the climate, the warm winds of Lake Neusiedl ensure that the grapes achieve the key level of ripeness, while the mountains lend night-time coolness, which is expressed in the wines through their fruitiness, freshness, finesse and vibrancy.